ddahawkins-TUDelft/module_demand_electricity/README.md

 This Modelblocks module prepares regular electricity-demand time series for European target regions.
 National demand observations from multiple providers are combined and cleaned on a user-defined time grid, then spatially disaggregated using population data and aggregated to user-provided shapes.

-Demand cleaning is performed with tlean, while this module remains responsible for electricity-demand providers, Modelblocks configuration, auxiliary-data acquisition, workflow orchestration, spatial disaggregation, and diagnostic outputs.
+Demand cleaning is performed with tclean, while this module remains responsible for electricity-demand providers, Modelblocks configuration, auxiliary-data acquisition, workflow orchestration, spatial disaggregation, and diagnostic outputs.

 <p align="center">
   <img src="./figures/readme_cleaning_timeline.jpg">